pranayrp/portfolio/pranayfinalproject1.md

 # The data
 All above data is pubicly accessible.
 The herculian task is to bring data for each of these titles from seperate sources.
-The report released by Netflix includes:  Title, Viewing Minutes, and Global availablily.
+The report released by Netflix includes:  Title, Viewing Minutes, and Global availablily.<br/>

 For the  Rotten Tomatoes Rating, I have written a python script that scrapes google homepages.
 Everytime someone googles a title, information regarding the title's rotten tomatoes review and rating shows up.
 The python tool I've build will input all data pertaining to Rotten Tomatoes into an Excel.
-In this Excel, I've written a formula to erase all unnecessary data, such that each cell only contians the RT rating.
+In this Excel, I've written a formula to erase all unnecessary data, such that each cell only contians the RT rating.<br/>

 For Netflix Originals or not, I first researched if all 'Globally available' titles are Netflix Originals or not.
 I was informed sometimes Netflix Originals aren't globally available due to distribution and censorship hinderances.
 Following which, I copy-pasted all Netflix Originals data from the Netflix wikipedia page.
 I copied the titles into an excel.
 I then wrote a python script that verifies if the titles in the released data are present in this excel.
 Following which, I mapped the data and created a Netflix Originals (Y/N) column.
 For anomalies that weren't detected, I manually googled the data for each title.
-For Runtime, I've used an pre-existing OMDb API that logged in every title's runtime.
+For Runtime, I've used an pre-existing OMDb API that logged in every title's runtime.<br/>

 # Method and medium